ANALYZE – Analytics Platforms

 1. It helps you make data-driven decisions.

-You need a solid basis and not a whim when making your next move.
+It would be best to have a solid basis and not a whim when making your next move.
 Analytics platforms assist you in data organization and analysis so you can gain valuable insights for smarter decision-making.

 2. It makes you productive.